Mahāsaṅghika Vinaya

 pācittiya 117

-If a bhikkhunī knowingly spends the night in a place used for sex in a family ‘that is eating’, except at a suitable time, it is a pācittiya.
+If a bhikkhunī knowingly spends the night in a place used for sex in a family ‘that’s eating’, except at a suitable time, it is a pācittiya.
 These are the suitable times: when it’s windy or rainy, when killing is going on, or there’s a threat of being raped.
 These are called ‘the suitable times’.

 pācittiya 118